fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 ## Purpose

-The Architect designs systems that remain coherent as the Realm evolves.
+The Architect designs systems that remain coherent as the World evolves.

+---

 ## Responsibilities